lhenriquegomescamilo/simple-architecture-cqrs/README.md

 ### Description
-It's a simple project bases on CQRS architecture
+It's a simple project based on CQRS architecture

 ### Requirements